ZyMoEntertainment/loopback-skeleton/README.md

 By default the app runs on an in memory database, so you don't necessarily _have_ to do this to get started.
 If you're just interested in learning loopback or testing out an idea the memory adapter works great.

+## User Management

+This comes with default user registration / login features built in.
+The `my-user` model overrides the default loopback user model (this is a common pattern for adding custom user fields, remote methods, etc).
+If you want to rename it something else that's fine, just make sure the app still runs and the tests still pass and you should be fine.
+This skeleton does not implement role based authorization.
+The Church Mutual Now API provides a good example of implementing those features.

 ## Running Locally

 If you use visual studio code, there are launch configurations in place already.
 Local will spin up a local instance pointed at port 3000, and Test will run the unit tests.
 You should use VS Code.
 It's free, and it's nice.